opencv/opencv/modules/imgproc/doc/filtering.rst

 getStructuringElement
 -------------------------
-.. c:function:: Mat getStructuringElement(int shape, Size esize, Point anchor=Point(-1,-1))
+.. cpp:function:: Mat getStructuringElement(int shape, Size esize, Point anchor=Point(-1,-1))

     Returns a structuring element of the specified size and shape for morphological operations.